The Workshop School is a new independent middle school in Prospect Heights, Brooklyn. We are set to launch in Fall 2019.

 We’ll see museums.
 Watch baseball games.
 Explore Central Park.
 Test water in the Hudson River.
 Hike the Bronx River Trail.
 Bike Staten Island.
 Oh - we'll also sail our finished sailboats up the coast.
 Pretty cool!

-Prospect Heights is a storied historical neighborhood in Brooklyn.
+Prospect Heights is a historical neighborhood in Brooklyn that represents a wonderful mix of new and historic Brooklyn.
 In addition, Prospect Heights is close to several near neighborhoods that represent strikingly diverse cultural traditions.

 We believe that Prospect Heights gives us wonderful access to strong neighborhood and cultural organizations.
 In addition, many of our school leaders and advisors live in or very close around Prospect Heights in Crown Heights, Bedford Stuyvesant, and Park Slope.